savini98/jac-chat-buddy/README.md

+# Developing a next-gen Chatbot in Jac
-# Assignment Series - AI Lecture Series
+> Assignment - AI Lecture Series

 In this multipart assignment series we will be developing a chatbot which is capable of generating domain specific as well as user specific responses.